-And as for the dressing, if you’re in a hurry, a pre-made Russian dressing (if you can find one!), or a Thousand Island will work just fine.
+But if you’re in a hurry, a pre-made Russian dressing (if you can find one!), or a Thousand Island will work just fine.
 (Russian dressing is spicier than Thousand Island– just in case you were wondering.)
-I prefer to use my healthier, mayo-free and ketchup-free homemade dressing, and it doesn’t take long to make.

-Assemble your sandwiches– rye bread layered with sauerkraut, as much of the dressing as you want, the cheese (if you’re using it), and of course– the cod.
+Next, sear the cod, and then assemble your sandwiches.
+Add the rye bread, and layer it with sauerkraut, as much of the dressing as you want, the cheese (if you’re using it), and of course– the cod.
 If your cod isn’t the same size as the bread, you can flake it apart a little and spread it out.

 Fish Sandwich: Cod Reuben